atulbelekar/Neural-network-from-scratch/README.md

 5. Each neuron uses only a sigmoid activation function.
 6. Cross entropy loss function has been used for loss finding.
 6. Gradient Discent is used for optimization.
-7. Input can be fed in batches for using stochastic gradient descent.
+7. Input has to be the whole training data set.
+8. Some modifications are to be done to use mini batch gradient descent.

 This Neural Network is tested on MNIST Data set.
 It gives test accuracy of around 92-94 %.
 I have also attached two sample datasets to play around with.